hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 # DNS with Bind and Ansible

-This document describes how you can deploy Bind 9 DNS servers in a network that consists of individual sites with Ansible.
+This document describes how you can deploy Bind 9 DNS servers with Ansible.
 It shows the DNS configuration of Bind 9 as well as the Ansible role, playbook and configuration that are used to install and configure each DNS server automatically.
 For convenience, the DNS configuration and Ansible role allow you to create multiple subdomains that contain the same DNS records.
-So, you can create subdomains like `site1.network.lan` and `s2.network.lan` that contain the same domain names.
+So, you can create subdomains like `site1.network.lan` and `s1.network.lan` that contain the same domain names.

 ## Overview